Geri Montano

-Geri Montano, otherwise known as Geralyn Marie Montano, is a contemporary Native American artist who incorporates themes of Native American heritage, feminism, and societal issues into her work.
+Geri Montano, otherwise known as Geralyn Marie Montano, is a contemporary American artist who incorporates themes of Native American heritage, feminism, and societal issues into her work.

 Biography

 She attended the San Francisco Art Institute, where she graduated with a BFA degree in interdisciplinary arts in 1997.
 She currently works as an art instructor for Creativity Explored in San Francisco.